timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 to release the burdens, i.e. the intrusive memories.
 As suggested by its name,
 the unburdening process focuses on "getting rid of something."
-However, despite our wishes otherwise, unburdening is a long journey.
+However, despite wishing for a fast jettison, unburdening is actually a long journey.
 It begins with
 making contact with the parts of our mind holding the burdens.
 We make contact by exploring "trailheads."